Huntress (Helena Wayne): Original Earth-Two

-Allies and enemies

 After her mother's death, Helena moved out of Wayne Manor and into a Gotham City apartment.
 She soon found herself involved with the Justice Society of America (her father's old team) and formally joined the group in All Star Comics #72.
 Helena was also briefly associated with the superhero group Infinity, Inc., a team made up of second-generation superheroes, mostly the children of JSA members.

 Helena also struck up a friendship with fellow new superheroine Power Girl, who was also a part of both the JSA and Infinity Inc. In addition to Power Girl, Helena frequently worked with Robin and with a new hero named Blackwing.
 Some of her foes were the Thinker, Joker, Lion-Mane (one of her mother's embittered former minions), Karnage, Boa, and the Earthworm.
 Her lover for a time was Gotham District Attorney Harry Sims.
 Despite the fact that she proposed a partnership ("I nail'em, you jail'em"), their relationship grew difficult in that he knew of her secret identity and was constantly worrying about her safety.
 She briefly flirted with Robin who, cited her father's choice in looking for a wife, told her that a normal man would not be able to satisfy her.
 She made several visits to Earth-One.
 Her first was in Batman Family #17, where she met the Earth-One Batman, Robin, Batgirl, and Batwoman, and fought the Earth-One Catwoman, Poison Ivy and Madame Zodiac.
 Seeing in him her father returned to her, she took to calling the Earth-One Batman her "Uncle Bruce", and built a familial relationship with him.
 As a member of the Justice Society, she participated in several of the annual JLA/JSA meetings, most of which took place on Earth-One.
 She also participated in the battle against the Adjudicator as part of the female force of multiple Earths led by the Earth-One Wonder Woman.
 Other heroines involved in this adventure included Zatanna, Supergirl, Phantom Lady, Madame Xanadu, Power Girl, Black Canary, Wonder Girl, Raven, and Starfire.

 Despite the fact that she did love her mother and became the Huntress to avenge her death, she secretly feared that she might follow in her mother's footsteps.
 Either fighting a demonic version of her mother in a drug-induced haze or fighting her mother's Earth-One counterpart (who had never reformed), Helena had a difficult time coming to grips with her mother's criminal career, even going so far as to seek therapy.
 Looking at her mother's Earth-One counterpart, she secretly hoped that one day that the Earth-One Catwoman would reform.

-Death in Crisis on Infinite Earths
+Crisis on Infinite Earths and Infinite Crisis

-In Crisis on Infinite Earths, the Anti-Monitor destroys Earth-Two.
-Huntress is rescued from the destruction and is later killed battling the Anti-Monitor's Shadow Demons.